Create an Enterprise Architecture Blueprint - Big Five #1

 Draw Visual Items

-A Visual Item is a shape/data placeholder that is placed on a visualization and linked to a view.
+A Visual Item is a shape/data placeholder placed on a visualization and linked to a view.
 The Visual Designer will interpret the rule configured in the visual item in Normal Mode to show the data of the linked view on the visualization canvas.

 Draw per view a visual item on the Visualization.